 London bus network is modern, safe and easy to use.
 Bus routes are numbered.
 Each bus displays a route number of the front so you know where the bus is going.
 Every bus stop has a map showing the routes that the bus will follow.

-The cheapest way to pay for a bus journey is with an Oyster Card.
-You can pay cash but you will need the exact amount of money (£2.30 per journey).
+Buses don’t accept cash.
+You will need to pay for a journey with an Oyster Card, contactless debit or credit card or Travel Card.
 Buses typically operate from 6am to midnight.
 Some popular routes operate throughout the night.
 These are called ‘Night Buses’.

 Iconic ‘Black Cabs’ can be found everywhere in London.
 Drivers are knowledgeable and honest.
 All journeys are priced using a meter.
 Using a taxi is an easy way to travel around London but usually the most expensive.